Intersection numbers of the natural embedding of the twisted triality hexagon T(q^3,q) in PG(7,q^3): The standard embedding of in satisfies the properties

 We want to use this observation to construct a heptagon in \(W\) and apply Lemma \ref{lem:hepToSC}.
 To accomplish this goal, we first construct a hexagon as an intermediary step.

-The assumption for our theorem implies that \(\Lt_W\) contains two lines intersecting in a point \(x_1\).
+The assumption of this lemma implies that \(\Lt_W\) contains two lines intersecting in a point \(x_1\).
 Since the embedding is flat, this is equivalent with \(x_1\) being an ideal point of \(W\).
 Let \(L\) be a line of \(\Lt_W\) at distance 5 from \(x_1\).
 All lines of \(\Lt\) through \(x_1\) are contained in \(\Lt_W\).
 In particular, the unique point \(x_2\) collinear with \(x_1\) and at distance 3 from \(L\) (Corollary \ref{cor:UniqueClosest}) is contained in \(W\).
 The unique line through \(x_2\) intersecting \(L\) contains two points of \(W\) and is therefore also contained in \(W\).
 It follows that all lines of \(\Lt\) through \(x_2\) are contained in \(\Lt_W\).
 That is, \(x_2\) is an ideal point of \(W\).
+Observe that also the unique point, which we will call \(x_3\), on \(L\) collinear to \(x_2\) is ideal in \(W\).
+Again, there exists a line \(M\) at distance 5 from \(x_2\) in \(\Lt_W\).